SachinBahukhandi/laravel-shopify/README.md

 Maintainers are users who manage the repository itself, whether it's managing the issues, assisting in releases, or helping with pull requests.

-Currently this repository is maintained by:
+Currently, this repository is maintained by:

 - [@kyon147](https://github.com/kyon147)
 - ~[@gnikyt](https://github.com/gnikyt)~ Original author of the package.
 See [announcement](https://github.com/gnikyt/laravel-shopify/discussions/1276) for details.